 If you submit an application for a European order for payment to a court in Estonia, you will have to pay the same state fee as if you were submitting a national application.
 State fees and other procedural costs are governed by the Code of Civil Procedure and the State Fees Act.
-You can pay a state fee of up to 10 euros in cash at the courthouse.
-If the state fee exceeds 10 euros, you will have to pay it by bank transfer before submitting your application to the court.

 When you submit your application, you will have to pay a state fee to cover the costs of the proceedings.
 In addition, you may have to bear the costs of serving procedural documents during the proceedings (costs in the range of 30-60 euros for using the assistance of a bailiff if the documents are served in Estonia, or translation costs if they are served abroad).
 There are no other costs.